sean007a/sean007a/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me parrysean256@gmail.com
-sean007a/sean007a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub git --version
+sean007a/sean007a is a ✨ special ✨ repository because its `README.md` (this file)
+git --version